fwallen/quarx-docs/docs/Modules/introduction.md

 Quarx comes with a handful of prebuilt modules for handling a basic application including Images, Files, Blog, Pages, Faqs, etc. Below you will find a full listing of the modules that come prepackaged with Quarx.

+In order to create your own Modules and ensure that they are loaded you MUST add `"Quarx\\": "quarx/"` to the PSR-4 group in your `composer.json` file.

 Pre-packaged Modules
 ------
 * Blog